 Should you stay in a historic hotel near Old Faithful, or a cabin closer to wildlife and the Lamar Valley?
 Follow this guide to find out.
+Note that COVID-19 has impacted the opening of hotels, restaurants and cabins in Yellowstone since 2020.
+Please check with Yellowstone National Park Lodges for up-to-date information on openings and closures for summer 2021.

 1. Historic Near Geysers and Hot Springs